mathworks/JP-SysML-Connector-Simple-Workflow/README.md

 6. Click ”Import”

-+ If you want to run a model that is already linked to Simulink and can be simulated:
++ Case2: If you want to run a model that is already linked to Simulink and can be simulated:
 1. Open SysMLArchModel/SysMLArchModel.prj
 2. Open ElectricThrottleControl.slx
 3. Run Simulation.

++ Case 3: You want to run a simulation from a test case defined in Simulink Test:

+1. open SysMLArchModel/SysMLArchModel.prj
+Open TestFile/TestManagerFile.mldatx in the project 3.
+3. select a test case from the test browser TestmanagerFile->Response Performance Test->Step Response Test
+4. Right-click on the test case “Step Response Test” and select “Run
+5. The screen changes to “Results and Artifacts” and the simulation based on the test case is executed.

 ## Getting Started (Japanese)
-+ XMIからのインポートを試したい場合：
++ Case1: XMIからのインポートを試したい場合：

 1. SysMLコネクタをインストール：
 2. MATLABを起動